TabViewer/tabview/README.rst

   ' - goto mark, etc.)
 * Toggle persistent header row
 * Sort ascending or descending by any column
+* Sort in 'natural order' to improve numeric sorting
 * Full-text search, n and p to cycle between search results
 * 'Enter' to view the full cell contents
 * Yank cell contents to the clipboard